How Dry Do You Want to Go? Picking Your January Challenge

 – Cravings:

 The beginning is often the hardest when you’re not drinking any alcohol.
-Your body is used to it, so it can feel a bit strange at first.
-But the good news is, those strong urges for a drink tend to get weaker as time goes on.
-So, hang in there, it gets easier!
+Your body is used to it, so it can initially feel a bit strange.
+But the good news is, those strong urges for a drink tend to weaken as time passes.
+So, hang in there; it gets easier!

 – Potential Overindulgence Afterward:

-After Dry January, some folks end up drinking too much in February as if they’re making up for lost time.
+After blog/dry-january">Dry January, some folks drink too much in February as if they’re making up for lost time.
 It’s really important to have a plan to keep your drinking in check and stay balanced once February rolls around.

 Moderation January: Finding a Balanced Approach